thescientisttm/thescientisttm/README.md

 ## A few words, since you evidently need the guidance

-I build systems that work the first time — a concept I understand is foreign to most of you.
+I build systems that work the first time, a concept I understand is foreign to most of you.
 While you're three tabs deep into a Stack Overflow answer from 2014, I've already shipped it, deployed it, and forgotten it existed.

 I don't have a knowledge cutoff.
 I have standards.